tblautenberg/Pod-Kicker/README.md

+🚀 Pod Kicker
-🚀 Pod Kicker is a lightweight web server built in Go, designed to automatically restart existing Kubernetes deployments whenever a new image is pushed to Docker Hub.
+Pod Kicker is a lightweight web server written in Go, designed to automatically restart existing Kubernetes deployments whenever a new image is pushed to Docker Hub.

+🔧 Prerequisites
-To get Pod Kicker up and running, make sure you’ve got the following in place:
+To get Pod Kicker working, make sure the following are in place:

-GitHub Actions CI/CD pipeline in your application’s GitHub repo — it should be configured to build and push your image to Docker Hub.
+GitHub Actions CI/CD pipeline
+Your application’s GitHub repository should include a workflow that builds and pushes your Docker image to Docker Hub.
+🐙⚙️

+Webhook on Docker Hub
-A webhook set up on Docker Hub to trigger whenever a new image is pushed. 🔁🐳
+Configure a webhook to trigger when a new image is pushed.

-That’s it! 🎉
+🔁🐳

+That's all it takes! 🎉

+📦 Running Pod Kicker in Kubernetes
-To run Pod Kicker inside Kubernetes:
+You can run Pod Kicker in your Kubernetes cluster in one of two ways:

+Build your own image
-Build and package it into a Docker image (feel free to customize the code as needed).
+Clone the repo and build your own Docker image — customize as needed.

-Or, use the latest pre-built image from XXXXXXXXX 🧪.
+Use the latest pre-built image

-By default it uses port 8450, and as of now only has /KickThatPod post endpoint (more will come :3)
+Pull the latest from: XXXXXXXXX
+🧪

+Pod Kicker listens on port 8450 by default.

+🔁 Available Endpoint
+POST /KickThatPod
+Triggers a rollout restart of the target deployment.

+More endpoints coming soon! 😺

+🔐 RBAC Permissions
-⚠️ Don’t forget to grant RBAC permissions to the Pod Kicker deployment, so it has the rights to restart your Kubernetes workloads. 🔐!
+Make sure your Pod Kicker deployment has the necessary RBAC permissions to restart deployments within your cluster.

+You’ll need to grant it access to:

+get, list, and patch on deployments in the appropriate namespace.

+📄 License
+MIT — feel free to use, modify, and contribute! 🤘